YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -NULL_IV
 ~~~~~~~~~

 Creates an encrypted binary extract with null IVs from a database with non-null IVs, which can be restored to a version that does not support non-null IVs.
-The format of the -NULL_IV qualifier is:
+The format of the NULL_IV qualifier is:

 .. code-block:: none

    -[NO]NULL_IV

-* Older versions of YottaDB used empty (all zeros or "NULL_IV") initialization vectors(IVs) to encrypt or decrypt -FORMAT="BINARY" extracts.
+* Older versions of YottaDB used empty (all zeros or "NULL_IV") initialization vectors(IVs) to encrypt or decrypt FORMAT="BINARY" extracts.

 * The current and later versions use non-zero IVs.

 * Use the NULL_IV qualifier only on encrypted databases to create an encrypted binary extract in GDS BINARY EXTRACT LEVEL 8 format.
 This format can load data on any encrypted YottaDB database created with an older version.

-* The default is -NONULL_IV which produces a binary extract in GDS BINARY EXTRACT LEVEL 9 format.
+* The default is NONULL_IV which produces a binary extract in GDS BINARY EXTRACT LEVEL 9 format.

 ~~~~~~~
 -REGION